videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/invite-guest-on-stage.md

 # Invite Guest on Stage

-In this guide we will see how you can request a viewer to join your livestream by using the `changeMode()`.
+In this guide, we will see how you can request a viewer to join your livestream by using the `changeMode()`.

 :::note
 Before going forward in this guide, do make sure all the attendees join the meeting with mode as `VIEWER` and the host joins with mode as `CONFERENCE`